seud0nym/tch-gui-unhide/README.md

 ### Additional (new) GUI Features
 - **Gateway** card now has current device status for CPU usage, free RAM and temperature
+- **Broadband** card shows current upload/download volume, and average per day
-- **Internet** and **LAN** cards now show IPv6 information
+- **Internet Access** and **LAN** cards now show IPv6 information
+- **Internet Access** screen allows you to specify a static IPv6 address (in static connection mode)
 - **Local Network** allows enabling/disabling of DHCPv6 and SLAAC
+- **WiFi** card auto-updates to reflect SSID status (e.g. when Time of Day Wireless Access Controls rules enable or disable SSIDs)
 - **WiFi Boosters** card (only for devices with multiap installed - i.e. DJA0230 and DJA0231)
 - **Traffic monitor** tab in Diagnostics
-- **Time of Day** card shows the Wireless Control rule count
+- **Time of Day** card shows the Wireless Control rule count, and correctly applies changes so that they work reliably
 - **System Extras** now allows:
     - Configure WAN SSH access
     - Change the web GUI theme
 - **Management** screen allows the theme to be changed from within the GUI, and viewing of running processes
+- **Firewall** cards shows whether IPv4 and IPv6 pings are allowed, and the screen allows you to specify src and/or dest zone for user defined rules, and therefore create incoming, outgoing and forwarding rules in either direction (stock GUI only creates lan->wan forwarding rules)
+- **Telephony** screen now has a Dial Plans tab to edit the dial plans

 ## What else does it do?
 - Properly enables SSH LAN access (because if you don't and then disable it through the GUI, you can lose SSH access).
-- Modernises the GUI a little bit with a light theme by default, or optionally with a dark (night) theme.
+- Modernises the GUI a little bit with a choice of light, dark (night) or Telstra (Classic or Modern) theme.
 See Themes below.
 - Optionally enables or disables default user access (i.e. no login required to access the Web interface)
 - Allows you to change the sequence of the cards and their visibility.
 See Cards below.

-*PLEASE NOTE: Previous versions of the script (release 2020.08.16 and before) also set the hostname and domain.
-This functionality has been moved to the [`de-telstra`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#de-telstra) utility script.*

 ### Custom DNS Servers
 - If a file called *ipv4-DNS-Servers* and/or *ipv6-DNS-Servers* is found in the directory from which the script is invoked, the contents will be added to the list of DNS Servers on the **Local Network** screen.